Salaries in Germany: Employment laws and compensation trends

 Employers cover the cost of continued salary payments, but this is supported through their health insurance provider via umlage 1 contributions (see above).

 After 7 weeks or 43 days of sick leave, state health insurance covers continued sick leave payments, taking over from the employer.
-Employees with health insurance can access up to 78 weeks of sick pay at 70% of their pre-taxed salary (to a maximum of €5,175 per month).
+Employees with health insurance can access up to

-Maternity leave and parental allowance entitlements in Germany
+Bereavement leave in Germany

-Under German employment law, all parents are entitled to take time off work to care for their children, as parental leave.
 This can legally be up to three years off work (negotiable between an individual employer and employee), is applicable both to the birth and non-birth parent, and can also be used for adoptions, foster children, caring for grandchildren, and other scenarios.

 The employer is not obligated to pay salary as normal during parental leave.
 However, you are eligible for parental allowance to make up for the lack of income.